borelli28/CS-notes/nn-and-dl.md

 #### Shared Weights and Biases
 In a traditional neural network, each neuron has its own set of weights and biases.
 In a CNN, neurons in the same feature map share the same weights and biases.

+- Shared weights: Weights defining the feature map.
+- Shared biases: Biases defining the feature map.
+- Kernel of filter: Defined by the shared weights and shared biases.